clemvst/clemvst/README.md

 ### Hi there 👋

-I'm clemvst, data science / ML engineer.
+I'm Clemence, data science / ML engineer.

 ## From